lunelson/sass-list-maps/README.md

 $native-map: ( alpha: 1, beta: 2, gamma: 3,);
 ```

-A list-map is a list of pairs: it can be of any length, but each item in that list must be a list of two.
-The first item in each pair is the 'key', the second the 'value'.
-This 'value' can be a primitive (number, boolean, string) or a list (can also be another list-map).
-A 'nested' list-map (list-map within a list-map) therefore, looks like this in its simplest form (compared again to a native map):
+Being a list of pairs then, a list-map list can be of any length, but each item in that list must be a list of exactly two.
+The first of these is the 'key' and is usually a string; the second is the 'value' and can be of any type, including being another list (of pairs!).
+In this way list-maps can be nested.
+Such a 'nested' list-map looks like this in its simplest form (compared again to a native map):

 ```scss
 $list-map-z: (